Aaron98990/ways-of-the-game/restarts.md

 ## Double touch by restart taker

 For all restarts except dropped balls, the person who takes the restart can't touch the ball until it touches another player else its an indirect free kick.
 This touch includes deflections from any player from both teams.
 The ball hitting the goalpost or crossbar or corner post or match official does not reset this rule.

-"the [kicker/thrower must] not touch the ball again until it has touched another player"
+Read more in the "two offenses at once" section

 - [Penalty kick taker touches the ball after kicking it and after slipping but before it touches another player.
 The restart is an indirect free kick for their opponents.](https://youtu.be/b5vJ7HO5G5s?t=742)
 - [Penalty kick taker touches the ball after kicking it and after it rebounds from the goalpost but before it touches another player.
 The restart is an indirect free kick for their opponents.](https://youtu.be/qVe3wSeTY8U?t=47)

 "A free kick can be taken by lifting the ball with a foot or both feet simultaneously" - this applies to any restart that is kicked

-For dropped balls, the player can start dribbing the ball as the ball is in play.
+For dropped balls, any player can start dribbing the ball as the ball is in play.

 ## Two touches before opponent's goal